 M.A. in Global Finance, Trade and Economic Integration, University of Denver, Josef Korbel School of International Studies, 2014

-Sr. Research Associate
+Senior Research Associate

 B.A.
 English, Drury University, 2011

 M.A.
 Josef Korbel School of International Studies, International Development, 2013

-Dr. Barry B. Hughes is John Evans Professor at the Josef Korbel School of International Studies, University of Denver, and Director of the Frederick S. Pardee Center for International Futures.
-He served the university as Vice Provost for Graduate Studies during the 1990s.
-Dr. Hughes earned a B.S. in Mathematics from Stanford in 1967 (distinction) and his Ph.D. in Political Science from the University of Minnesota in 1970.
+Dr. Barry B. Hughes is John Evans Professor at the Josef Korbel School of International Studies, University of Denver, and was founding Director of the Frederick S. Pardee Center for International Futures.

 Dr. Hughes supported the U.S. National Intelligence Council's reports to the President on Mapping the Global Futures 2020, Global Trends 2025, and Global Trends 2030.
-He provided long-term global forecasting for the United Nations Environment Programme's Global Environment Outlook 4 (GEO 4) and is an author on the forthcoming GEO 6 report.
+He provided long-term global forecasting for the United Nations Environment Programme's Global Environment Outlook 4.
+He provided background research papers and forecasting content used in the United Nations Human Development Reports (2011 and 2013).
 He was a principal researcher in European Commission projects on the New Economy and on Information and Communications Technology.
-He has contributed research to projects of RAND, the Central Intelligence Agency, the United Nations Human Development Report, United States Institute of Peace, and many other organizations.
+He has contributed research to projects of RAND, the Central Intelligence Agency, the United States Institute of Peace,Peru's National Center for Strategic Planning (CEPLAN), and many other organizations.